AI Summary of Peer-Reviewed Research

 Research area:EngineeringAutomotive EngineeringElectric and Hybrid Vehicle Technologies

-What the researchers tested: The researchers experimentally examined a fuel cell hybrid electric heavy-duty truck under user-defined driving cycles.
-They analyzed energy consumption distribution, efficiency metrics of key powertrain components, and thermal management system performance.
+The researchers experimentally investigated a fuel-cell hybrid electric heavy-duty truck under user-defined driving cycles.
+They examined energy consumption distribution, efficiency of key powertrain components, and thermal management system performance.

 Key points

-• Motor efficiency fell below 85% during medium-speed, low-torque operation in intermediate gears.
+• Motor efficiency dropped below 85% during medium-speed, low-torque operation in intermediate gears.

-• The battery cell temperature rose to 35 °C, while the motor temperature increased from 27 °C to 50 °C before stabilizing at 45–50 °C.
+• Battery cell temperature rose to 35 °C, and motor temperature increased from 27 °C to 50 °C before stabilizing at 45-50 °C.

 Disclosure